DragonSWDev/glMaze/README.md

 ## Manual
 ### Configuration options
-Configurations is specified by command line arguments.
-Options can be specified in any order and count.
+Configurations is specified by command line arguments or by ini configuration file.
+Command line options can be specified in any order and count.
+Command line arguments have higher priority.

 **-width=value** - Window width